Nolan Jones Preview, Player Props: Rockies vs. Braves

-The Colorado Rockies and Nolan Jones (.432 slugging percentage over his past 10 games, including one homer), battle starting pitcher Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies and Nolan Jones (.417 slugging percentage over his past 10 games, including one homer), take on starting pitcher Darius Vines and the Atlanta Braves at Coors Field, Wednesday at 8:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Braves.
+He had a hitless showing in his previous game (0-for-3) against the Braves.

 Nolan Jones Game Info & Props vs. the Braves